-- No trailer is coupled to the motor vehicle and the mass of the motor vehicle is between maximum mass and mass in running order conditions; - (c) there are no external influences affecting the physical sensing capabilities, in particular: - the ambient illumination conditions are at least 1000 Lux without blinding of the sensors (e.g. direct blinding sunlight); - there are no weather conditions affecting the sensing capabilities of the vehicle (e.g. no rain, fog, snow, dirt); - there are no overhead obstructions close to the vehicle - (d) the situation is unambiguous, in particular: - the preceding vehicle belongs to category M, N, O3 or O4, is unobstructed and constantly travelling or stationary; - the vehicle longitudinal centre planes are displaced by not more than 0.2 m; - the direction of travel is straight with no curve, and the vehicle is not turning at an intersection.
+- the ambient illumination conditions are at least 1000 Lux without blinding of the sensors (e.g. direct blinding sunlight); there are no significant weather conditions affecting the - using capabilities of the vehicle (e.g. no heavy rain, do ug, snow, dirt); - there are no overhead obstructions close to the vehicle the situation is unambiguous, such that / exhaustively if / assuming that / to the extent that (the wording must translate that the list is exhaustive) - the preceding vehicle belongs to category M, N, O3 or O4, is unobstructed and constantly travelling or stationary; - the vehicle longitudinal centre planes are displaced by not more than 0.2 m; - the direction of travel is straight with no curve, and turning at an intersection.